Andrew the Apostle, the First Called

 In AD 345 Saint Regulus (Saint Rule) is said to have been told by an angel in a visionary dream that the Byzantine Emperor Constantius II had decided to remove Saint Andrew’s relics from the Greek town of Patras to Constantinople.

 Regulus decided to move the saint’s relics out of Constantius’s reach.
 He is said to have taken them to “the far western end of the world” (that is, to Scotland) to keep them safe from the emperor.
-In Scotland he founded a church dedicated to St Andrew.
+In Scotland Regulus founded a church dedicated to St Andrew.
 Thus Andrew also became the patron saint of Scotland, and the national flag of Scotland is the Saltire (i.e., Saint Andrew’s Cross).

 The Flag of Scotland is the “Saltire” or the Cross of Saint Andrew